codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

    SELECT * FROM example WHERE field = "value";
    SET SESSION wsrep_sync_wait=0

 In the example, the application first runs a ``SET`` command to enable :ref:`wsrep_sync_wait <wsrep_sync_wait>` for ``READ`` statements, then it makes a ``SELECT`` query.
-Rather than running the query, the node initiates a causality check, blocking incoming queries while it catches up with the cluster.
+Rather than running the query, the node initiates a causality check, blocking incoming queries on the session that is performing the causality check, while it catches up with the cluster.
 When the node finishes applying the new transaction, it executes the ``SELECT`` query and returns the results to the application.
 The application, having finished the critical read, disables :ref:`wsrep_sync_wait <wsrep_sync_wait>`, returning the node to normal operation.

 .. note:: Setting :ref:`wsrep_sync_wait <wsrep_sync_wait>` to ``1`` is the same as :ref:`wsrep_causal_reads <wsrep_causal_reads>` to ``ON``.
 This deprecates :ref:`wsrep_causal_reads <wsrep_causal_reads>`.